mongodb/mongo-cxx-driver/etc/releasing.md

 ## Run make_release.py

-`make_release.py` creates the distribution tarball (e.g. mongo-cxx-driver-r1.2.3.tar.gz), interacts with Jira, and drafts the release on GitHub.
+`make_release.py` creates the distribution tarball (e.g. mongo-cxx-driver-r1.2.3.tar.gz) and corresponding signature file (e.g.
+mongo-cxx-driver-r1.2.3.tar.gz.asc), interacts with Jira, and drafts the release on GitHub.

 To see all available options, run with `--help`